NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 **Note**: If Lion's decision failed, the problem is upstream—or Lion wasn't really Lion.
 A genuine Lion can only fail in one way: having good input but refusing to decide.
 A wrong decision means bad input or a compromised Lion.
 Either way, go back to Eagle, Bloodhound, or Owl.

 **Find the blockage.
 Go there.
 Fix it.
 Move.**

+1. MAPEagleSee the fieldThe View from 10,000 feet.2.
+CHECKBloodhoundFind the factsSmelling the tracks, not the story.3.
+JUDGEOwlAssign weightTurning on the lights.4.
+DECIDELionChoose directionPulling the root vs. cutting the branch.5.
+ACTAntImplementMoving the dirt, one grain at a time.Why this "Sticks"The reader now has a complete Internal Ecosystem.If they are stuck in a loop, they know the Lion is being lazy and cutting branches.If they are confused, they know the Owl hasn't turned on the lights.If they are overwhelmed, they know the Eagle needs to fly higher.The Final Ecosystem
+You now have a complete, cohesive, and "sticky" set of archetypes for Part 3.
+Here is how they look as a single flow:

+Eagle (MAP): The Vision.
+What is the field?

+Bloodhound (CHECK): The Data.
+What are the tracks?

+Owl (JUDGE): The Weight.
+What is the light?

+Lion (DECIDE): The Direction.
+What is the root?

+Ant (ACT): The Labor.
+What is the habit?

 ---